V0pe/Awesome-books-ES6/README.md

 ## Awesome books with ES6

-> This is a solo project being built to show the usage of html and javascript. its a book application were you are able to add and remove book to a list
+> This is a solo project being built to show the usage of HTML and javascript. it is a book application where you can add and remove books from a list

-The goal here is to Build a book application with add and remove feature from scratch using JavaScripts.
+The goal here is to Build a book application with add and remove features from scratch using JavaScript refactoring.

 ## Features implemented so far are:

 Responsive HTML page
 Add book feature
 Remove book feature
-Saving current state of book list to local storage
-The classes and methods are built using modules and arrow function respectively.
+Saving the current state of the book list to local storage The classes and methods are built using modules and arrow functions respectively.
-The date feature was built using luxon library
+The date feature was built using the luxon library

 ## Built With

 >- HTML
 >- Javascript

+## Live Project
+>- You can access the live project [here](https://v0pe.github.io/Awesome-books-ES6/)

 ## Getting Started
 > To get a local copy, follow the following steps